 Why micro, small and medium-sized businesses?

-Because I have been closely exposed to this sector’s needs for over 20 years during which I’ve served as a marketing consultant working with SMB practitioners.
-This sector is by far the largest in any economy, one that struggles with bottom line results, and can also affect performance by improving marketing management skills.
-It is not a wishful thinking, it’s what I’ve been doing de facto by using a practical methodology I have developed over time.
+I have been closely exposed to this sector’s needs for over 20 years serving as a marketing consultant and working with SMB practitioners.
+This sector is by far the largest in any economy, one that struggles with bottom-line results, and can also affect performance by improving marketing management skills.
+It’s not wishful thinking, it’s a practical methodology I have developed over time.

 In business and elsewhere, determinations are made based on the size of the entity.
 A business that isn’t regarded as “big enough” is categorized by governments as “medium” or “small”.
-Although it carries several names, and regardless of tax policies, everyone agrees that the smallest of businesses is run by one person, which would deem it a sole proprietorship.
+Although it carries several names, and regardless of tax policies, the smallest of businesses are run by one person, which would deem it a sole proprietorship.

 The acronym “SMB” has several options for what it may stand for.
 For us, it really means the practitioners behind the “Small and Micro Businesses”.

 Whether traded in a stock exchange or privately held, larger companies invest in improving their business performance and maintaining the required learning curve, which includes hiring skilled people and training them.
-When aligning better performance and training, it is of no surprise that the life span of larger companies tends to be much longer.
+When aligning better performance and training, the life span of larger companies tends to be much longer.

 But what about a “one-person show”, or a small family business, or any small business entity?
-And why is the SMB survival rate of SMBs only 50% after the first 5 years? (source: The American Government Small Business Administration)
+And why is the survival rate of SMBs only 50% after the first 5 years? (source: The American Government Small Business Administration).